toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 A common problem I've had with other people's CSV files, is that they suck...
 The main reason is because CSV is just not a great format.
 However, they can made better or worse and this post outlines a few simple ways to make they suck less.

 Text is a bulky format for data.
-Each ASCII character takes 2 bytes to store and if you encode in Unicode like UTF-8, then it's at least 2 bytes per character.
-That adds up in file size and can make sending files in email more of a PITA.
+Each ASCII character takes 2 bytes to store and if you encode in Unicode, you're using at least 2 bytes per character.
+That adds up in file size and makes sending files in email a PITA.

-You shouldn't be sending files via email you should use: Box, Dropbox, or source control.
+You shouldn't be sending files via email you should use Box, Dropbox, or source control.
 However, there are reasons to email files to people and we all do it.

 ##  Causes of Pain
 * **Data types are not preserved**